dharmeshkakadia/dharmeshkakadia-2.github.io/words.md

 + "A/B tests won't give you an iPhone"

++ "My ideas are mine.
+Nobody else has a right to them except on my terms.
+Those who need them must take them my way or not at all." —“Howard Roark” (Ayn Rand)

 + Ignoring marketing for tech products would be like ignoring maps and roads when going to a destination.
 Just because the destination is wonderful doesn't mean you don't have to provide a smooth road and detailed map to it.

 + Marimba Phenomenon is when you spend more on PR & marketing than on development.
 Result: everybody checks your code, it's not good yet.
 People will be permanently convinced that your code is simple & inadequate, even if you improve it drastically later - @spolsky